Bachelor of Arts (B.A.)

 More information here.

 It is possible to have extracurricular competencies recognized to a degree course at the Frankfurt University of Applied Sciences since December 2012.
-The recognition was anchored in AAEK procedures, which entails two ways of recognition: the individual and the blanket recognition.
+The recognition was anchored in AAEK procedures (German only), which entails two ways of recognition: the individual and the blanket recognition.

 Educators, who choose to specialize in education and training can further qualify themselves and return to elementary pedagogy.
 They can take on a leading position in this field for instance.
 The choice of another specialization allows educators to further professionalize themselves within the occupational field Social Work.
 After completing this bachelor's degree course Social Work, the graduates can access any paths of social work.
 It is also possible to continue studying for a master's degree and thereby receiving the entitlement to undergo a doctorate.

-You can find more information on this recognition procedure here.
+You can find more information on this recognition procedure here (German only).

 The degree course is designed for six semesters (or 180 ECTS credits) and entails a total of 24 modules; optionally a one-year long probationary year can be completed afterwards.
 Studying after 4 p.m. is to the largest extent possible.
 30 ECTS shall be attained every semester.
 A share of the courses is offered in block seminars due to didactic reasons at the beginning and the end of the semester and as an intermediate block.